MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 git clone https://github.com/graphprotocol/graph-node
 ```

-Build the folder by runnning
+Build the folder by running
 ```zsh
 cargo build
 ```

-If you have sucessfully installed Rust but `the command is not found`, you would need to setup some environmental variables.
+If you have successfully installed Rust but `the command is not found`, you would need to setup some environmental variables.
 Running this command might help.

 ```zsh